cog1to/yamd/index.md

 ### Contact Us

+For any issues found or feature requests, you can create a new issue on [project's Github page](https://github.com/cog1to/react-native-mpd/issues).

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at sorryforbadname@gmail.com.